 5.4.
-New onset of other dysrhythmia: No/ Yes
+New onset of dysrhythmia other than AF: No/Yes

 If the clinicians believe that patient has any new dysrhythmia (includes SVT, VF and VT) that was not present prior to the operation and is more than briefly present, then please select yes.